dcnz-interviews/lifts/README.md

 # Lifts
-Here at Datacom we work with all kinds of customer problems on a day to day basis.
+Here at Datacom we work with all kinds of customer problems on a daily basis.
 <br />
 These can range from search algorithms on shopping applications to complex scalable systems with multiple databases and integration points.
 <br />